dens321/skripsi_xgboost/README.md

 # About the Model
 ## XGBoost Model & Data Collection
 The model was trained using data collected from indonesian car marketplace (mobil123.com).
-The data collected spans from February to March.
+The data collected spans from February 2024 to March 2024.
 The features that were used to train the model are:
 - tahun kendaraan (car year)
 - kilometer (milage)